 Paying extra on your mortgage whittles away at the principal balance and reduces the time that you let interest build up – bringing financial freedom much faster.

-Buy a smaller home or a transportable building
+Buy a smaller or transportable home

-Homes get more expensive with every square meter, so buying a smaller home can help reduce the upfront cost of your first home substantially.
+Homes get more expensive with every square meter, so buying a smaller transportable home can help reduce the upfront cost of your first home substantially.

 It also makes maintenance less expensive in the long run.
 Think about it: Every time you need roofing, wall cladding, or paint for your home, it gets more expensive as the area increases.

-What’s more, it takes less energy to maintain the temperature of a smaller space,saving you money on heating and cooling costs.
+What’s more, it takes less energy to maintain the temperature of a smaller space, saving you money on heating and cooling costs.

 When buying, you should opt for only as much space as you need.
 Transportable homes are a great way to keep the space to what you need – plus you get the cost savings of a factory-built home.
 You can also do the site works while the house is being built, which means the whole project will be completed quicker, saving you time and money.